mui/material-ui/docs/pages/blog/lab-date-pickers-to-mui-x.md

 ---
 title: Date and Time Pickers are moving to MUI X
-description: Migrate to the new package to start building with our powerful date and time pickers, now part of MUI X. Previously released MIT components will stay MIT.
+description: Migrate to the new package to start building with our powerful Date and Time Pickers, now part of MUI X. Previously released MIT components will stay MIT.
 date: 2022-04-03T00:00:00.000Z
 authors: ['flaviendelangle']
 tags: ['MUI X', 'News']
-card: true
+card: false
 ---

 After more than 18 months in the lab, the Date and Time Picker components have found a new home as part of MUI X.